patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * We could then treat this as a Binomial problem.
 Did it succeed or not?

 ### Sub Team Meeting Notes
+* At this week's sub team meeting, we worked on the final presentation and clarified anything anyone was confused on.
+* A lot of team members had one off, individual issues, so I set up meetings with them to clarify things and attempt to fix their issues.

+### Meeting with Devan
+* First, I met with Devan.
+This meeting was just to finish planning out our discussion of NNLearner2, as we had both debugged parts of it.
+* We also assigned him to talking about multiple data pairs in the presentation.

+### Meeting with Jessi
+* Jessi was having issues getting runs in.
+I met with her and debugged our way through.
+The core of the issue was that her environment was that needed for the master branch, not the branch we were on.

+### Other miscellaneous conversations
+* Most of the rest of these conversations post sub team meeting were on clarifications about their parts in the presentation.
+* George also still had issues with getting the seeds to show up properly.
+We eventually found that, if you are close to reaching Disk quota on PACE, too many epochs can cause an individual to fail for memory reasons.
+* I clarified our problem with multioutput regression to Aditi.

 ### Action Items
 Task | Current Status | Date Assigned | Date Resolved | Date Due |